Navigation design basics for UWP apps

 - The pages are clearly distinct from each other and don't have an obvious parent/child relationship.

-- There are fewer than 8 pages in the group.
+- There are less than 8 pages in the group.

 (When there are more pages, it might be difficult for users to understand how the pages are unique or to understand their current location within the group.
 If you don't think that's an issue for your app, go ahead and make the pages peers.
 Otherwise, consider using a hierarchical structure to break the pages into two or more smaller groups.)

 In a hierarchical structure, pages are organized into a tree-like structure.
 Each child page has one parent, but a parent can have one or more child pages.
 To reach a child page, you travel through the parent.

 Hierarchical structures are good for organizing complex content that spans lots of pages.
 The downside is some navigation overhead: the deeper the structure, the more clicks it takes to get from page to page.

 - Pages should be traversed in a specific order.